 Bahá’í communities are generally quite diverse, and the Ottawa Bahá’í youth are no exception.
 Members have come from such places as Cameroon, Gabon, Nigeria, Iran, Iraq, the United States, and all around Canada, speaking English, French, Arabic, Persian, and who knows what else.
 As such, our slang is quite a patchwork.
 I hope you enjoy learning about it as much as we enjoy making it up.

-person who takes charge in a group; leader, either in thought or (as is often the case) in action.
+alpha-male person who takes charge in a group; leader, either in thought or (as is often the case) in action.
 “Everyone just stands around chatting after CABS meetings.
 We need an alpha-male to get us out the door.”
 [W]

 note that popular usage of this term allows a female to be called an alpha-male. the term “alpha-female” is generally not used in the same context, but technically could be.

-an expression often used after recounting a negative state of affairs, such as the death of a loved one, the foreclosure of one’s mortgage, a failing grade in an important class, and so on.
+at least an expression often used after recounting a negative state of affairs, such as the death of a loved one, the foreclosure of one’s mortgage, a failing grade in an important class, and so on.
 The unspoken implication is that much worse things could have happened (for example: “at least a meteor didn’t fall on my head”).
 “My father, he just died.”
 “Oh no, that’s terrible!”
 “Well, at least.”

 The Break-Down of Society. in the long run, what most of the world’s troubles can be attributed to. used in a variation of the well-known game Six Degrees of Kevin Bacon; the challenge here is to link anything (say, flowers) to the Break-Down of Society using the fewest links possible.